How Using Our Own App Got Us To Number 2 On Product Hunt – And $50K in Extra Revenue

 That’s what happened to us.

-I’m going to share with you how we got our app noticed at the top of Product Hunt and more importantly, what results we got from this.
+I’m going to share with you how we got on Product Hunt and more importantly, what results we got from this.

 My hope is that by the end of this story, you’ll see that being featured on Product Hunt is within your reach as long as you bring a desire to connect and an audacious amount of confidence with you throughout the process.
 A bit of chutzpah can’t hurt, either.